sensor-dream/APIVOF/guidelines/list-info/s-packs-in-system-fedora-34.md

 <summary>sysbench</summary>

 ```
-Из репозитор : fedora
+From repo     : fedora
-Краткое опис : System performance benchmark
+Short desc    : System performance benchmark
 URL          : https://github.com/akopytov/sysbench/
-Лицензия     : GPLv2+
+License      : GPLv2+
-Описание     : SysBench is a modular, cross-platform and multi-threaded benchmark
+Descript     : SysBench is a modular, cross-platform and multi-threaded benchmark
              : tool for evaluating OS parameters that are important for a system
              : running a database under intensive load.
              :